Crockpot Seafood Chowder (That Actually Tastes Like You Spent All Day on It)

 - Mix in garlic, salt, pepper and butter

-- The last 30 minutes or once chowder is done, use corn starch and water to thicken the broth if desired.
+- Use corn starch and water to thicken the broth if desired.
 I didn't have corn starch so I mixed 1/2 cup flour with 1 cup warm water and thickened broth slightly buy slowly pouring flour mixture into crock pot.
 I prefer corn starch but flour will do the trick as well.
 Follow the directions on the corn starch box to get the thickness you desire.

 Yum!
 This looks delicious!
 I love adding wine to my stews, chowders and I always use wine in my tomato sauce.
 It’s a great way to add flavor or sweetness without using sugar.
 Love this recipe!